cenit-io/cenit-docs/README.md

 Is a 100% open integration-platform-as-a-service (iPaaS) that's modern, powerful, yet hackable to the core, ready to [use in the cloud](https://web.cenit.io) or on-premises.
 It is designed to solve unique integrations needs, orchestrate data flows that may involve types of protocols and data formats, and provide API management capabilities.
 All of which can support a wide range of integration use cases.
 It is particularly valuable to embrace a pervasive integration approach.

-To install and learn more about the platform check the [documentation](https://docs.cenit.io/) supported under this repo
+To install and learn more about the platform check the [documentation](https://docs.cenit.io/) supported under this repo.

 ## Docs website